SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Conclusion

 \section{Conclusion}

 In this paper, we introduce SkyReels-Text, a novel framework for fine-grained, font-controllable text editing.
-It enables users to simultaneously modify multiple text regions, each guided by a user-provided reference glyph, while preserving the visual integrity of surrounding content.
-Crucially, SkyReels-Text operates without requiring explicit font labels, training, or fine-tuning.
-Extensive experiments on text editing benchmarks demonstrate state-of-the-art performance in both text fidelity and visual realism, bridging the gap between general-purpose image editing and professional typographic design.
+It enables users to simultaneously modify multiple text regions, each guided by a user-provided reference glyph.
+We demonstrated that SkyReels-Text achieves state-of-the-art zero-shot performance while preserving background integrity, entirely bypassing the need for font labels or additional training.
+This work not only provides a highly practical solution for real-world design workflows but also paves the way for fine-grained, reference-driven visual generation. {